randallmlough/pgxscan/README.md

 ```

 #### Scan to struct with join table
 There's two ways to handle join tables.
-Either use the tag `scan:"table"` or `scan:"follow"`. `scan table` will annotate the struct to something like `"table_one.column"` this is particularly useful if joining tables that have column name conflicts.
+Either use the struct tag `scan:"table"` or `scan:"follow"`. `scan table` will annotate the struct to something like `"table_one.column"` this is particularly useful if joining tables that have column name conflicts.
 However, you will have to alias the sql column to match.
 `scan follow` wont annotate and instead go into the struct and add the field names to the map.
 If you know you won't have column name conflicts this will work fine and no aliasing is required.

-Example with aliasing
+**Example with aliasing**
 ```go
 stmt := `
 WITH usr AS (